How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 Crying is actually often therapeutic, so don’t sweat it too much.

-Sometimes people feel bad for blunder or particularly embarrassing situations.
+Sometimes people feel bad for a blunder or a particularly embarrassing situation.

 An easy way to smooth out the transition from embarrassment to opening up (or to a laugh) is to share similar stories that happened to you.